-ANSWER: This Defendant denies the allegations contained in paragraph 55.
+ANSWER: This Defendant denies on information and belief the allegations contained in paragraph 55.

 56. Despite their knowledge of the City's failed policies and customs for disciplining, supervising, and controlling its officers, the policymakers failed to take action to remedy these problems.